 Creating content using different applications in conjunction with the diverse writing styles of your authors, always leads to cumbersome processes for both you and your LSP.
 This impacts you directly, by generating terminology inconsistencies, poor quality and higher costs.
 Instead of spending your time and money on preparation, look for authoring memory software.
-These allow authors the access to existing company content, so you can reuse and improve the quality and consistency of your global content at the source, significantly reducing your localization costs.
+This provides authors the access to existing company content, so you can reuse and improve the quality and consistency of your global content at the source, significantly reducing your localization costs.

 When developing a software product, one of the last thoughts in your mind may be to devise an internationalization strategy for its localization.
 Failing to do so may mean that your product won’t support double-byte and bi-directional languages and their specific locales.
 Be sure to seek internationalization advice from your language service provider to ensure your program will actually execute properly once it has been localized.
 The last thing you want is your product’s lack of support for decimal separators, units of measure, accentuated characters and operating systems postponing the time to market and increasing your costs.

 When it comes to content management, a lot of time and money is spent on manual intervention.
-In order to streamline your workflows and lower your translation costs, request integration services from your language service provider.
+In order to streamline your workflows and lower your localization costs, request integration services from your language service provider.
 They should be able to provide you with connectors which help automate the workflows between your translation management systems and content systems.
 Integration will grant you direct control, management and tracking of all your localization projects.